 Mountain Biking the Puget Sound Area: A Guide to the Best Off-Road Rides in Greater Seattle, Tacoma, and Everett by Santo Criscuolo.
 This highly detailed mountain bike guide uses easy quick-references plus detailed maps and ride descriptions enabling one to enjoy mountain biking in the Puget Sound.
 Order now...

-Biking Puget Sound: 50 Rides from Olympia to the San Juans by Bill Thorness.
-Fifty of the best outings are highlighted in this book to enjoy the amazing scenery along with the Handy at a Glance chart featuring the routes features, difficulty level, length, elevation gain, time and points of interest.
+Biking Puget Sound: 60 Rides from Olympia to the San Juans, 2nd Edition by Bill Thorness.
+This Mountaineers book highlights 60 of the best routes with amazing scenery along with the Handy at a Glance chart including the routes features, difficulty level, length, elevation gain, time and points of interest.
 Order now...

 A Cruising Guide to Puget Sound and the San Juan Islands: Olympia to Port Angeles, 2nd Edition by Migael Scherer.
 This edition contains many color photographs, nautical chart segments along with information on weather, tides, currents, commercial traffic patterns, local history and attractions plus a larger size book with a lay-flat binding for easy use.
 Order now...